kawalkQCWski/nanovna-saver/README.md

 NanoVNASaver
 ============

-A multiplatform tool to save Touchstone files from the NanoVNA, sweep frequency spans in segments to gain more than 101 data points, and generally display and analyze the resulting data.
+Tool to save Touchstone files from the NanoVNA -F, Added BW and up to 301 points per scan sweep frequency spans in segments to gain more than 101 data points, and generally display and analyze the resulting data.

 - Copyright 2019, 2020 Rune B. Broberg
 - Copyright 2020ff NanoVNA-Saver Authors
+- Copyright 2022 Kawalkowski

 Latest Changes
 --------------